rsand-temple/thealoneman/content/history/modern_medicine.md

 # What Medicine Lacked in 1952

 The physician's toolbox in 1952, while built on modern medical theories, was woefully sparse on tools.
-They lacked many modern medications, more antibiotics, vaccines, anesthetics.
+They lacked many modern medications, including better antibiotics, vaccines, and anesthetics.
 Almost the entirety of psychiatric medicine, post-op treatment and physical therapy were missing from the medical practice.

 ## 1. Advanced imaging